brycepg/couchdb_apt_setup/README.md

 ## Run

-    ansible-playbook --ask-vault-pass -i inventory.yml main.yml

-This configures couchdb in its entirety
+If ``inventory.yml`` and the couchdb password is set, this configures couchdb in its entirety.
 After this playbook runs, you should be able to connect obisdian livesync at ``http://<your ip or domain>:5984``

 Use the password you set inside ``vault.yml`` for obsidian-livesync

+### Run with vault

+    ansible-playbook --ask-vault-pass -i inventory.yml main.yml

+Enter your vault password.

+### Run without vault

+    ansible-playbook -i inventory.yml main.yml